Q.1. Where can I obtain a copy/license of CORMIX?

 model successfully after carefully reading the User Manual and closely following

-the case study example problems presented in Appendices B, C, D, and E.
+the case studies presented in Appendices B, C, D, and E.

-Also, touring the links on this web site may be useful!
+Also, the links on this website may be useful.

 Q.6.
 Troubleshoot CORMIX installation issues?